Federal Funding Sources

 Federal Work-Study provides part-time jobs for students with financial need, allowing them to earn money to help pay education expenses.
 Most of the on-campus work is clerical in nature.
 Students will be paid monthly for the number of hours worked.
 Eligible students may work up to 20 hours per week.
 The rate of pay is at least the federal minimum wage.

-Alternative Options that will be available for students beginning with the 2014-2015 school year include the following:
+Alternative Options that are available include the following:

-- Emergency Loan Funds for Books will be available for students that are not eligible for gift-aid such as Pell and State grants
+•Emergency Loan Funds for Books available for students that are not eligible for gift-aid such as Pell and State grants